Belmont Regional Park: Your Gateway to Nature’s Wonders

 Access and Entrances

-Accessing Belmont Regional Park is straightforward, thanks to multiple entrances located along major highways.
-You'll find convenient access points from both State Highway 1 and State Highway 2.
-Here are three main access routes to consider:
+Accessing Belmont Regional Park is convenient, with multiple entrances along major highways like State Highway 1 and State Highway 2.

 Scenic Features and Views